 Such a system’s purpose is to move platoons of traffic without interruption along the major street.
 On the other hand, a system may consist of a network of streets whose intersection controller units are centrally controlled by a digital computer with two-way communication between the computer and the intersection controllers.
 The purpose of this type of system is to reduce the total amount of delay and the total number of stops occurring to all traffic in the network.”

-Refer to Chapter 3, Operational Requirements and Publication 46, Section 4.6, for information regarding traffic signal coordination, proper timing, and progression analysis procedures.
 Where the proximity between signalized intersections is such that traffic signal coordination is deemed appropriate and necessary, a system of traffic signals may be implemented.
 Historically, and currently, a reliable coordinated system can be achieved using a physical method of interconnection via some type of wiring or cable.
 More recently, technologies have become available that allow for the implementation of a system without physical means.
 The provision of traffic signals into a system is the focus of this chapter.
 Each type of system has its advantages and disadvantages that should be weighed by the designer while factoring in reliability, cost, and functionality.

+This chapter focuses on physical design considerations for traffic signal systems.
+Refer to Chapter 3, Operational Requirements for information regarding traffic signal coordination.
+Refer to Publication 46, Section 4.6 for a background on types of traffic signal systems, as well as guidance for determining the most appropriate type of traffic signal system solution.

-11.1 Types
+11.1 Design Considerations

-Time-Based Coordination (TBC)

-The simplest form of coordination is the use of time-based coordination.
-The controller at each traffic signal must be equipped with an internal or external time clock to provide a point of reference (controller brands do not need to match).
-The primary disadvantage of TBC is that the time clocks may “drift” if not properly maintained.
-Over time small changes at each controller accumulate.
-Periodic resynchronization will be necessary.
-The use of GPS time clocks will generally eliminate this drift.

-Interconnect

-A communication link between two or more intersections has more long-term reliability for maintaining the coordination and efficiency of a system than TBC.
-Interconnect typically requires the use of a master controller, which can either act as a time clock synchronizer for all of the traffic signals in a system or send time-of-day patterns to each local controller.
-Methods of communication are discussed in Section 11.3.

-Centralized/Closed Loop System

-There are various types of centralized traffic signal systems that may be implemented.
-Types may range from large scale city grid systems that have proprietary customized software to smaller scale “off-the-shelf” PC-based arterial systems.
-A centralized system offers the capability to remotely monitor the individual intersection controllers, or groups of controllers.
-These systems are capable of communicating through a land line telephone drop or direct connection via fiber optic cable or wireless methods.
-The software is typically capable of viewing and editing timing patterns, viewing and storing traffic volumes, monitoring communication status, receiving maintenance alarms, etc.

-Certain systems may offer traffic responsive program selections based on traffic demand.
-A group of predetermined timing patterns may be stored in the system which can be selected based on traffic volume and occupancy thresholds.

-Adaptive Signal Control

-Adaptive signal control (ASC) is a type of traffic signal system that continually adjusts based on real-time traffic data in an attempt to provide the optimal traffic signal operation.
-Parameters, such as splits, permissives, and force-offs are adaptable within common controller brands; however, more advanced controllers are available.
-The use of ASC requires an extensive amount of detection to measure volume, occupancy, and/or queue lengths.11.2 Design Considerations

 Several factors should be considered when determining which type of system to use, including but not limited to: